worldline/observability-workshop/docs/workshop.md

 We will use the latter as we focus on what OpenTelemetry can bring to us for the observability of our Java applications 😉, and not only Spring Boot ones!

+##### 2 ways of instrumentation: Pros & Cons

+There is two ways to instrument the byte code and broadcast telemetry : Using a library or through a Java Agent Here is a short summary of the pros & cons

+**Java Agent**

+* It is the default choice for instrumenting a Java program
+* Enable loose coupling between the the artifact & the agent

+**Library / Starter**

+* Faster than using an agent
+* Mandatory with native mode

+If you want to know more about this topic, you can [check out this documentation](https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/).

 ##### Target Architecture

 ![Logs Architecture](img/archi-logs.png)